 The proposed TA cluster offers an additional avenue of strategic, yet complementary support to planned ADB lending and non-lending assistance in the YREB.
 The themes of the four subprojects (Appendix 2) cut across key strategic priority areas consistent with ADB's YREB framework approach, addressing the areas of ecosystem restoration and environmental protection, institutional and policy reform, and capacity building.
 Eco-compensation particularly has been identified as an important innovative financing mechanism to address both ecosystem restoration and rural poverty reduction in the YREB.
 ADB is also co-leading with the China Council on International Cooperation for Environment and Development a 2-year Special Policy Study on Eco-compensation and Green Development Institutional Reform in the YREB during 2018 2019 to create an enabling policy framework for effective implementation of eco-compensation programs.

 The executing agencies associated with the subprojects under the proposed TA cluster are closely involved in the key strategic areas under the YREB development plan and the rural vitalization strategy (footnotes 1 and 4).
 The Guizhou Provincial Government (subproject 1), situated in the upper Yangtze River catchment area, is supporting the project activities which aim to protect and improve ecological and environmental processes critical to achieving the YREB development plan outcomes.
-The NDRC, through the Chongqing Municipal Development and Reform Commission (subprojects 2 and 3), is a key player in the project activities which support the design and implementation of eco-compensation and related incentive mechanisms that are aligned with ecological protection and environmental improvement outcomes under the YREB development plan and rural vitalization initiatives.
+The NDRC (subprojects 2 and 3) is a key player in the project activities which support the design and implementation of eco-compensation and related incentive mechanisms that are aligned with ecological protection and environmental improvement outcomes under the YREB development plan and rural vitalization initiatives.
 The State Forestry and Grasslands Administration (subproject 4) plays a significant role in the PRC's ecological recovery plan.